OSC/ondemand-packaging/README.md

 ## Bootstrap latest release

-This only has to be done once
+This only has to be done once as `oodpkg` on OSC repo server

 ```
 ./sync-release.py --release latest